Changissnz/SAO/README.md

 elements.
 The elements the gameboard contains are of the class `ShameAndObedienceElement`.

 #### ShameAndObedienceElement
+This element is represented by a grayshade (white through black) square on the gameboard.
 The really special thing about this `ShameAndObedienceElement` is that it does the following things, in order to help aid the simulation, per se, of `SAO`:
 - the `ShameAndObedienceElement` can speak a `Language`